Skingorithm/Capstone_Bangkit/README.md

 # Skin Gorithm - Machine Learning Notebook

-## 1. Facial Skin Problem Segmentation
+## 1. Facial Skin Status Analyze

 ### INTRODUCTION
+Analysis of facial skin status, such as acne, dark circles, flek and wrinkles.

 ### DATASET
 We collect datasets manually from google images.
 The distribution as follows :